 The company of Saints from the ship were met by Joseph and Brigham Young Jr, sons of Brigham Young.
 They then took the “”St. John” to Albany.
 From there they took a train to Rochester, St. Joseph, and then Chicago where Parley P Pratt Jr met them.
 From Chicago they took the “West Wind” to Wyoming, Nebraska Territory.
 There a wagon train awaited and provided transportation to Utah.
 The train arrived on 4 October 1864 (depending on which wagon train they traveled).

-Gwenlliam was born 2 August 1842 in Merthyr-Tydfil, Glamorganshire, Wales to David Jordan and Margaret Watkins.
+Gwenlliam was born 2 August 1842 in Merthyr-Tydfil, Glamorganshire, Wales to Margret Watkins and David Jordan.
 She joined the LDS church on New Years Day (in probably cold baptismal waters) in 1851.
 Her parents joined a few years before and I don’t know if any of her other siblings besides Mary joined the LDS church.
 I believe Thomas did.
 Her parents immigrated to Utah in 1872.

 I am guessing the photograph of David and Gwenllian was taken while they were in the 40’s.
 That is, of course, assuming the photograph is really of them.
 This is a photograph in my Great Great Grandmother’s, Mary Elizabeth Williams, possessions.
 She was the third child of David and Gwenllian so I have little reason to suspect the authenticity of the people in the photograph.
 The photo was probably taken in Ogden since they settled and remained there the rest of their lives.